Fight for the salary you deserve.

-The new employment law in Massachusetts made it illegal for employers to ask a candidate about past salary history.
+A new employment law in Massachusetts made it illegal for employers to ask a candidate about past salary history.

-The good news is that when it comes to women and negotiation, women can be highly effective negotiators, and they don't have to copy a male approach to accomplish that.
-Many negotiating tools actually come easier to women than to men!
-For example, women tend to smile more.
-Far from lowering your persuasiveness, a smile during negotiations can convey the message that you are in control, relaxed and confident.
-Women are also good at keeping the conversation from becoming adversarial, which can often move it forward effectively.
+Yes!
+When it comes to negotiation, women can be highly effective, and they don't have to copy a male approach to accomplish that.
+Many negotiating tools actually come easier to women than to men.
+For example, women tend to smile more, and a smile during negotiations can convey the message that you are in control, relaxed, and confident.
+Women are also good at keeping the conversation from becoming adversarial, moving it forward effectively.

-1. Understand the cost of NOT negotiating.
+1. Understand the cost of women NOT negotiating

-2. Focus on the benefit to the company.
+2. Focus on the benefit to the company

 Women are often better at negotiating for others than they are at representing their own interests.
 Instead of lamenting this trend, why not put it to work for you?

-The first salary negotiation tip is to reframe the conversation as you representing the interests of the company.
+Reframe the conversation as you representing the interests of the company.
 If you are unable to negotiate now, how can the employer expect you to advocate for the company, employees who will report up to you, and better solutions for the customers?
 If you enter the conversation with a mindset of working to find a mutual win, you have a better chance of emerging with better compensation and intact relationships.

-3. Come in prepared.
+3. Come in prepared

-In addition to researching industry norms online, you may consider talking to others in the field to better understand value drivers, challenges and precedent.
-By doing this basic investigative work up front, you ground your argument in solid facts – not just a vague sense that you deserve or need better pay.
+In addition to researching industry norms online, you may consider talking to others in the field to better understand value drivers, challenges, and precedent.
+By doing this basic investigative work up front, you ground your argument in solid facts, not just a vague sense that you deserve or need better pay.

-4. Have reasonable expectations.
+4. Have reasonable expectations

 No, I do not mean that you should lower your expectations.
 Instead, combine your industry research with performance expectations and document your past achievements.
 When targets are clear and accomplishments are tracked, it is much easier to make the argument for a raise — even if the company policy is “cost of living adjustments only across the board.”

-5. Watch your tone.
+5. Watch your tone

-6. Use silence as a strategic tool.
+6. Use silence as a strategic tool

-The stereotype of a good negotiator is someone who is loud and boisterous.
+Stereotypically, a good negotiator is someone who is loud and boisterous.
 In reality, you don't have to dominate the conversation to be an effective negotiator.
 Listening allows you to really hear what the other party wants, which puts you in a position to find a resolution that works for both sides.

-What holds many women back from negotiating important things like salary and promotions is a perception that they are not good at negotiating.
+What holds many women back from negotiating important things like salary and promotions is the perception that they are not good at negotiating.
 The reality is that you don't have to be great at it; you just have to start somewhere and get better.
 Like riding a bike and swimming, negotiating is a learned skill, and it can get better with practice.

 Give yourself permission to start small.
 Try returning a purchase to the store despite a lost receipt or an expired 30-day return window.
 Call your cable company for a reduction in your monthly bill.
 Ask for an upgrade on your next flight or rental car.
-If your basic skills need a tune-up, consider digging into additional resources: there are dozens of books and podcasts on the subject, many tailored specifically to women.
+If your basic skills need a tune-up, consider digging into additional resources: There are dozens of books and podcasts on the subject, with many tailored specifically to women.